An empathetic approach to cyber security strategy: A report from London’s 2023 WAN Summit

 1. Increased user engagement: By taking time to understand and address users’ concerns, fears and motivations, organisations can design tailored awareness initiatives that resonate with their audiences, thereby increasing user engagement and encouraging active participation in cyber security practices.

-2. Improved risk perception: By using real-life scenarios and emphasising the impact of cyber security incidents on people's daily lives, users are better able to grasp the importance of protecting their personal and professional information.
-And while traditional cyber security awareness programs rely on fear-based tactics and focus on negative outcomes, an empathetic approach instead fosters positive behavioural change by demonstrating how taking action contributes to the well-being of individuals and their organisations.
+2. Improved risk perception: By using real-life scenarios and emphasising the impact of cyber security incidents on people’s daily lives, users are better able to grasp the importance of protecting their personal and professional information.
+And while traditional cyber security awareness programs rely on fear-based tactics and focus heavily on negative outcomes, an empathetic approach instead fosters positive behavioural change by demonstrating how taking action contributes to the well-being of individuals and their organisations.

 3. Enhanced collaboration and reporting: Empathy also fosters a supportive environment, where individuals feel comfortable reporting potential security incidents, such as phishing attempts or suspicious activities.
 By establishing trust and understanding, cyber security awareness programs can encourage open communication channels and create a culture of collaboration, better enabling early detection and response to threats.